gyson/ane/README.md

 ```

 These options would be passed to underneath ETS table.
 You can read more docs about `read_concurrency` and `write_concurrency` at [erlang ets docs](http://erlang.org/doc/man/ets.html#new-2).

+## Handling Garbabge Data in Underneath ETS table

+Write operation (`Ane.put`) includes one `:ets.insert` operation and one `:ets.delete` operation.
+When the process running `Ane.put` is interrupted (e.g. by `:erlang.exit(pid, :kill)`), garbage
+data could be generated if it finished insert operation but did not start delete operation.
+These
+garbabge data could be removed by calling `Ane.clear` (periodically if it needs to handle constantly interruptions).

 ## License